 iOS: Guided Access

 iPhones and iPads have their own version of Android's screen-pinning feature.
-With iOS's Guided Access feature switched on, you can disable the Home key, the volume buttons, the “sleep” button, and even specific zones of the touchscreen that you trace with your fingertip.
+With iOS's Guided Access feature switched on, you can disable the Home key, the volume buttons, the sleep button, and even specific zones of the touchscreen that you trace with your fingertip.

-● Head back to your home screen and open an app that you want to baby-proof, like the oldie-but-goodie Koi Pond.
+Head back to your home screen and open an app that you want to baby-proof, like the oldie-but-goodie Pocket Pond.
 (My little girl loves feeding the fish.)

-● Triple-tap the Home key, then circle any areas of the touchscreen that you want to disable.
-For example, Koi Pond has a tiny settings button in the corner that always seems to get tapped.
+Triple-tap the Home key, then circle any areas of the touchscreen that you want to disable.
+For example, Pocket Pond has a tiny settings button in the bottom corner of the screen that always seems to get tapped.
 Just circle it with your fingertip to kid-proof that section of the screen.

-● Now, tap the Options button in the bottom-left corner of the setup screen.
+Now, tap the Options button in the bottom-left corner of the setup screen.
 When you do, a series of options will slide up.
-Flip a switch to keep a particular setting or button—anything from the sleep/wake button to motion sensitivity—active during Guided Access mode.
+Flip a switch on to keep a particular setting or button—anything from the sleep/wake button to motion sensitivity—active during Guided Access mode.
 You can also set a timer, perfect for putting a lid on iPad or iPhone time.

-● Done?
+Done?
 Tap the Start button, then hand your iDevice to your child with confidence (drooly fingers aside).
-To reclaim your handset, triple-click the Home button and enter your passcode and tap End, or simply press the Home button once and use Touch ID.
+To reclaim your handset, triple-click the Home button, enter your passcode and tap End, or simply press the Home button once and use Touch ID.